Carlos Zalduendo: Player career

 He played for Toulouse (1969–80), Villeneuve-sur-Lot (1980–82) and Saint-Gaudens (1982–84).
-During his playing career, he was selected 25 times to play for the French national team and beat Australia twice in 1978.
+During his playing career, he was selected 25 times to play for the France national team and beat Australia twice in 1978.
 He was twice French Champion with Toulouse in 1973 and 1975.

 After his playing career, he became vice-president of the French Rugby League Federation between 1985 and 1994 and took the presidency of the Toulouse Olympique club in 1995 until 2012.

 As chairman of Toulouse Olympique, he created the association "La Table Ovale" in 1995 by placing a partner network around Toulouse Olympique, to allow the club to join the Super League.